COMP1100 Assignment 1, Semester 2 2023

 individually, and work out the best way to turn each one into aPicture

 .
-Here are some hints to help you along:-
+Here are some hints and instructions to help you along:-

 polyline